vigoux/complementree.nvim/README.md

 # Complementree.nvim: a tree-sitter powered completion framework

-A tree-sitter powered _completion framework_ built for neovim, configured with functions.
+A tree-sitter powered _completion framework_ built for Neovim, configured with functions.

 Features and design goals: